Prospective Students - Frequently Asked Questions

 THE SCHOLARSHIP AND FINANCIAL AID

 It is not uncommon for students to see their financial aid noted in Student Center toward the end of July or closer to the start of classes.
-Also, timing may be slower due to COVID-19.
-For questions about financial aid, please follow up with Student Central ( email@example.com; 812-855-6500).
+For questions regarding a timeline of when your financial aid package should appear, please follow up with Student Central ( firstname.lastname@example.org; 812-855-6500).

 Is your award appearing on ScholarTrack?